nvivie/blog/_posts/2014-12-5-Google-Map-Web-Components.md

 [Public Art Projects in Chicago](http://iam.colum.edu/students/vi.nguyenngocuyen/FA2014/Emergent%20Web%20Technologies/app/index.html)

-### 1. Google SpreadSheets:
+### 1. Google Map powered by Google SpreadSheets:
   Firstly, you have to create a Google SpreadSheet file.
 You can store any data that you want as long as it has longtitudes and latitudes available for google maps.
+These are the datas that will run on google map marker objects.

  This is the spreadsheet example that I use for this project:
  [Speadsheeet Example](https://docs.google.com/spreadsheets/d/1AsR71hx_Kw_Yq--UEEq3mWxzk73RYsdqZTMxBjJrJjg/edit?usp=sharing)

- Once you create your google speadsheet file, you will be able to find your key ID of your google spreadsheet in the URL (https://docs.google.com/spreadsheets/d/```1AsR71hx_Kw_Yq--UEEq3mWxzk73RYsdqZTMxBjJrJjg```/edit#gid=0)
+ Once you create your google speadsheet file, you will be able to find your key ID of your google spreadsheet in the URL bar (https://docs.google.com/spreadsheets/d/```1AsR71hx_Kw_Yq--UEEq3mWxzk73RYsdqZTMxBjJrJjg```/edit#gid=0)
+ <strong>Key: 1AsR71hx_Kw_Yq--UEEq3mWxzk73RYsdqZTMxBjJrJjg </strong>

 ### 2. Install Bower and Polymer